 OPC client and subscriber development in C#

 QuickOPC makes it easy for you to integrate OPC client functionality into your Visual C# solution.
-Reading a value from OPC Data Access or OPC Unified Architecture server, or writing a data value can be achieved in just one or two lines of code.
+Reading a value from OPC Unified Architecture or OPC Data Access server, or writing a data value can be achieved in just one or two lines of code.
 You can also set up subscriptions and receive event notifications about data changes.
 What's more, in your OPC C# program, connections to OPC servers do not have to be created and recreated in case of a network failure or similar problems - QuickOPC handles this automatically, behind the scenes.

 Component interfaces hide the complexities of OPC, are designed specifically with Microsoft .NET and C# developer in mind, making you feel right at home when referencing and using them.

 The components can be used from various environments: Windows Forms, ASP.NET pages, console applications, Windows services, and WPF applications are all supported.
-The C# development tool we have targeted primarily is Visual Studio.
+The C# development tools we have targeted primarily is Visual Studio or VS Code.

 - QuickOPC also supports OPC UA Alarms&Conditions.